-Remarks as prepared for delivery by Fred Redmond, Secretary Treasurer of the AFL-CIO, upon announcement of election results at the 29th AFL-CIO Constitutional Convention
+AFL-CIO Secretary-Treasurer Fred Redmond's remarks as prepared for delivery upon announcement of election results at the 29th AFL-CIO Constitutional Convention.

 Let me say how proud I am of you, how proud I am to serve alongside you.
 And how excited I am to continue our work together.